 If you have been on campus while possibly contagious, you are also recommended to contact your programme/course coordinator about this.

 News and information

 Lund University follows the Swedish Public Health Agency’s guidelines and recommendations when it comes to the use of face masks.
 This means that, from the point of view of the University, staff and students are not generally required to use face masks.
 However, those wishing to use a face mask on university premises are naturally welcome to do so and there may be organisations within the University where the assessment is that face masks are required.
 Local decisions will be made in such cases.

 Also note that The Public Health Agency of Sweden recommends face masks in public transports in connection with work commuting and at other times when it is difficult to avoid congestion.
-These guidelines will apply from 7 January 2021.

 Make yourself contactable